Skunk Works

 Skunk Works is an official pseudonym for Lockheed Martin's Advanced Development Programs (ADP), formerly called Lockheed Advanced Development Projects.
-It is responsible for a number of aircraft designs, highly classified R&D programs, and exotic aircraft platforms.
-Known locations include United States Air Force Plant 42 and United States Air Force Plant 4.
-Most notably, a majority of classified testing is thought to be conducted at sites such as the Nevada Test Site.
+It is responsible for a number of aircraft designs, highly classified research and development programs, and exotic aircraft platforms.
+Known locations include United States Air Force Plant 42 (Palmdale, California), United States Air Force Plant 4 (Fort Worth, Texas), and United States Air Force Plant 6 (Marietta, Georgia).

-Skunk Works history started with the P-38 Lightning in 1939 and the P-80 Shooting Star in 1943.
+Skunk Works' history started with the P-38 Lightning in 1939 and the P-80 Shooting Star in 1943.
 Skunk Works engineers subsequently developed the U-2, SR-71 Blackbird, F-117 Nighthawk, F-22 Raptor, and F-35 Lightning II, the latter being used in the air forces of several countries.

 The Skunk Works name was taken from the "Skonk Oil" factory in the comic strip Li'l Abner.
-The designation "skunk works" or "skunkworks" is widely used in business, engineering, and technical fields to describe a group within an organization given a high degree of autonomy and unhampered by bureaucracy, with the task of working on advanced or secret projects.
+Derived from the Lockheed use of the term, the designation "skunk works" or "skunkworks" is now widely used in business, engineering, and technical fields to describe a group within an organization given a high degree of autonomy and unhampered by bureaucracy, with the task of working on advanced or secret projects.